openstack/ceilometer/install-guide/source/get_started.rst

 A notification agent (``ceilometer-agent-notification``) Runs on a central management server(s) and consumes messages from the message queue(s) to build event and metering data.

-A collector (``ceilometer-collector``)
-  Runs on central management server(s) and dispatches collected telemetry data to a data store or external consumer without modification.
-This service is optional as the ``ceilometer-agent-notification`` service can be configured to provide the equivalent functionality.
+Data is then published to defined targets.
+By default, data is pushed to Gnocchi_.

 These services communicate by using the OpenStack messaging bus.
 Ceilometer data is designed to be published to various endpoints for storage and